Close

 Business Visa Categories

-• Temporary business visas for meetings, conferences, and negotiations (up to 90 days)
+• Visitor visas for business meetings, conferences, negotiations, filming, surveying, signing contracts, audits and consulting (up to 90 days)

 Academic and Student Visas